-Species: Buteo jamaicensis, Red-Tailed Hawk • Hatch Year: 2012 • Gender: Female • Disability: Injured Right Wing
+Species: Buteo jamaicensis, Red-Tailed Hawk • Hatch Year: 2012 • Sex: Female • Disability: Injured Right Wing

 During her first year of life, ‘Dolly’ became entangled in a barbed wire fence and suffered trauma to her right wing.
 She came to the American Eagle Foundation in 2012 for rehabilitation, but unfortunately regained only partial flight capabilities.